dektlong/dekt-devx-demo/README.md

     - Default supplychain configs for apps namespace
     - cnr run ingress rule

-  Note: following installation the k8s context is renamed to to enable demos on installed clusters
+  Note: following installation the k8s context is renamed to to enable demos on pre-installed clusters (see set-context)

 run ```./builder.sh apis``` to add the following
   - install Spring Cloud Gateway operator (via helm)